-The education sector has a harder time than most when it comes to the GDPR, because children’s data merits extra protection and schools and colleges often work with tight budgets, thereby lacking the resources to retain a dedicated information security team.
+The education sector has a harder time than most when it comes to the GDPR, because children’s data merits extra protection and schools and colleges often work with tight budgets.

-Likewise, because there is a legal requirement to retain learner data for years after they leave – educational institutions will typically possess a large cache of personal data.
+Likewise, because new students are admitted each year – and there is is a legal requirement to retain their personal data for years after they leave – educational institutions will typically possess a large cache of personal data.

-The good news is that the GDPR could be beneficial to organisations in the long term, because it ensures that they reduce the amount of data they process and implement measures that will save money.
+The good news is that the GDPR is beneficial to schools in the long term, because it ensures that they reduce the amount of personal data they process and implement measures that will save money.

-For example, one of the GDPR’s principles states that organisations must have greater accountability over the data they collect.
+For example, the GDPR states that organisations must have greater accountability over the data they collect.

-This means, in part, that they only collect data when necessary (what the Regulation refers to as ‘data minimisation’) and that appropriate technical and organisational controls are in place.
+This means, in part, that they only collect data when necessary (what the Regulation refers to as ‘data minimisation’) and when appropriate technical and organisational controls are in place.

 For schools, this means giving students – or, in some cases, those with parental responsibility – the right to access and review information that the school stores on them.